icisk/pygeoapi_ingestor/README.md

   The `CDSAPI_KEY` is created by concatenating your `UID + ':' API Key`, e.g. `123456:12345678-9101-1121-1314-151617181920`.
   One needs to [accept the terms of service](https://cds.climate.copernicus.eu/cdsapp/#!/terms/licence-to-use-copernicus-products), before using the API.
   Do NOT surround the value with `'` or `"` when providing it.
+  Take a look at the [cdsapi documentation on pypi](https://pypi.org/project/cdsapi/#configure), if any problems occur.

 In `invoke_cds_ingestor.py` file the process is invoked with data from `scheduler.yaml` file.